A-M-Alizadeh/SmartHome2024/readMe.md

 - web dashboard
 - mobile Application
 - Telegram Bot

+Needs to be mentioned that the data is not aquired using raspberry-pi and real sensors and instead is Emulated using python.
 ---
 **Backend:**
 Implemented with Microservice Pattern which makes the project modular and maitenance more convenient. it consists of: